grails/grails-guides/README.md

 ## Working on a Guide

-Your next step will probably be to move your guide out of the grails-guide root repository and init a git repository
+Your next step will probably be to move your guide out of the micronaut-guide root repository and init a git repository

 ```bash
 $ mv my-new-guide my-git-folder/my-new-guide